satellitecomponent/Neurite/README.md

 All of these features can be called as a sequence or as decided by your code.

-For the current documentation, try calling ...
+For the current documentation, try calling the below from within the function panel...

 ```javascript
 const neuralAPI = neuralApiPrompt();
 console.log(neuralAPI);
 ```

-... the current Neural API documentation will display in your call history for the function calling panel and your browser console.
+... the current Neural API documentation will display in your call history for the function calling panel as well as in your browser console.

 There will be more information on this soon.
 This is a new feature in its initial release.